 The purchase includes all of Opel/Vauxhall’s automotive operations, comprising Opel and Vauxhall brands, six assembly and five component-manufacturing facilities, one engineering centre and approximately 40,000 employees.
 GM will retain an engineering centre in Torino, Italy which is a diesel powertrain R&D centre and home to the so-called Whisper diesel.

-PSA will not take any liability for existing Opel/Vauxhall pensions - which has been a major point of contention in recent weeks given GM's major pension deficit.
+PSA will not take any liability for existing Opel/Vauxhall pensions - which has been a major point of contention given GM's major pension deficit.
 All of Opel/Vauxhall’s European and U.K. pension plans, with the exception of some minor plans which will be transferred to PSA, will remain with GM.
 GM will pay PSA £2.7bn to settle the transferred pension obligations for these minor plans.

 How the sale could impact on Vauxhall's UK manufacturing plants

 Prime Minister Theresa May has previously spoken with Tavares about Vauxhall's UK plants, as well as a shared desire to "protect and promote" the jobs associated with them, according to a government spokesperson.

 However, there is still uncertainty over the implications on UK jobs given Tavares' confirmation of a cost-cutting plan to bring economies of scale.